dfinity/portal/docs/samples/http-requests-exchange-rates.md

 ## What does the sample dapp do

+**TL'DR' the sample dapp is just an unbounded time series cache.**

 There are two parts to the sample dapp:
 1. the frontend UI canister `exchange_rate_assets`, which includes a time range picker and a rate chart and
 2. the backend provider canister `exchange_rate`, which performs HTTPS outcalls, queues jobs, transforms responses, etc.

-Upon receiving a request from the user, the request is passed from the frontend to the backend canister for queueing.
-An asynchronous process is triggered at every few Internet Computer heartbeats, to make a Coinbase API request.
-To reduce the overall number of remote HTTPS calls needed, each HTTPS request pulls 200 data points from Coinbase, which is in the range of the maximum number of data points that Coinbase returns in a single call, spaced at 1 minute each.
+Request from users, are queued in the backend canister.
+Asynchronously at every few Internet Computer heartbeats, the backend canister makes a Coinbase API request.
+To bound the size of the each response, each request pulls at most 200 data points from Coinbase, which is less than the limit of 300 which Coinbase has.
+The dapp uses timeseries granularity of 60 seconds, so each HTTPS request to
-As a result, each HTTP request to Coinbase covers 200 minutes of data.
-The fetched data points are then put into a timestamp-to-rate hashmap, ready for future user requests to directly read from.
+Coinbase covers up to 200 minutes of data.
+The fetched data points are then put into a global timestamp-to-rate hashmap.

 If the time range the user is interested in is longer than a couple of years, the data points to be returned by the backend `exchange_rate` canister could be too large for the current response limit (2MB).